Investment News Spending Review Cuts Will Cause Subdued Economic Growth In 2011

 Cuts to public spending will cause economic growth to be subdued throughout 2011, according to economists.

-Publishing its latest economic review the National Institute of Economic and Social Affairs said the plans by the government to drastically reduce public spending would see growth slow to 0.5 per cent for the third quarter of 2010 with ‘even more subdued’ growth in the last quarter and into 2011.
+Publishing its latest economic review, the National Institute of Economic and Social Affairs said the government’s plans to drastically reduce public spending would slow growth to 0.5 percent for the third quarter of 2010, with ‘even more subdued’ growth in the last quarter and into 2011.

 The Institute predicts household income will fall and consumer price inflation will remain ‘surprisingly high’

-Some of the spending plans have been trailed in the media leading up to the chancellor’s official announcement later today (20 October), with the plans for the Ministry of Defence already outlined, on 19 October.
+Some of the spending plans have been trailed in the media leading up to the chancellor’s official announcement later today (20 October).
+The plans for the Ministry of Defence were already outlined on 19 October.

 The NIESR said despite the ‘fiscal brake on growth’ caused by reducing public spending, the UK economy would grow in 2010 and 2011 by 1.6 per cent each year.
 The institute believes trade will increase in 2011 contributing to overall economic growth.